alexandremcosta/curriculum-vitae/index.md

 `December 2016 - July 2017`
 **Teacher**, Le Wagon, Rio de Janeiro

 Le Wagon has been ranked as the best coding school in the world for the last 3 years.
 Alexandre was teacher at 2 bootcamps, where he understood and practiced different programming aspects, such as: databases, HTML/CSS, javascript and backend programming with Ruby on Rails.
-There is a photo of him teaching, on Slack's blog: https://slack.com/intl/en-br/blog/collaboration/le-wagon-coding-bootcamps-slack.
+There is a photo of him teaching, on [Slack's blog](https://slack.com/intl/en-br/blog/collaboration/le-wagon-coding-bootcamps-slack).

 `June 2015 - September 2016`